rootstrap/tech-guides/git/README.md

 ### Fix branch (fix/x)

-This branch is created in order to fix a bug during development phase.
+This branch is created in order to fix a bug during the development phase.

 _Example: fix/sign-up-error-messages_